-My wife made our calendar event “P+V.” She thought it was funny, and we wanted it to be a secret code so people who glanced at either of our screens didn’t know the truth and comment or cock an eyebrow.
-Also: It would feel weird to have an event labeled “Sex with wife” or “Bone o’clock!” appear near Ash Wednesday, St. Patrick’s Day, or Presidents’ Day.
+My wife made our calendar event “P+V” mostly because she thought it was funny — and we wanted it to be a secret code so people who glanced at either of our screens didn’t know the truth comment or cock an eyebrow.
+Also: It would feel odd to have an event labeled “Sex with wife” or “Bone o’clock!” appear near Ash Wednesday, Memorial Day, or Presidents’ Day.

 READ MORE: The Fatherly Guide to Sex After Kids

 In the early days of our sex scheduling, the “P+V” calendar event appeared to me like some horrid thing, a reminder that I was old, boring, inhibited.
 But now?
 Whenever that calendar alert “ding!” goes off, it makes me excited.
 Because, as I realized, scheduled sex is simply a promise to make time for one another.
 It’s also way better than having no sex in a relationship.

 Now, if you were to have told me five years ago that I’d have a weekly sex reminder in my calendar, I would’ve laughed uncomfortably and turned up “Uptown Funk” to drown you out.

-For one, I hated keeping track of dates on a calendar.
+For another thing, I hated keeping track of dates on a calendar.
 I resisted any form of scheduling because it made me feel trapped.
 Staring at a full week’s worth of responsibilities made me feel like I was in one of those ancient rooms where, if you accidentally step on the wrong section of floor, the walls slowly close in on you.
 It confronted me with the crushing weight of adult life.
 So, I didn’t keep one.

 In short, five years ago I was a slightly pretentious ass who refused to keep track of his obligations and held on to an extremely narrow notion of what constitutes good sex.
 That changed as I fell in love, landed a more demanding job, and charged, shoulder-down, into adulthood and marriage.